Graduate Department of

 The representative career choices for graduates in studio art include: professional studio artist (painter, sculptor, photographer, ceramicist, printmaker, multimedia artist, digital arts artist), designer, creative director, illustrator, and production artist, to name the most obvious.
 Some graduates of the MFA program choose careers in college teaching, while others pursue careers as exhibiting artists or freelance designers.
 Additionally, the program fosters interdisciplinary research and investigation, preparing artists who can embrace unknowable future career options.
 Faculty members are proactive in assisting students with individual professional goals both during and after their degree.

-Graduate students also have access to the department’s photography labs, sculpture labs, computer labs, digital fabrication labs, printmaking labs, sound and video editing lab and installation rooms.
-The Facility for Arts Research (FAR) is a research facility that provides graduate students with an opportunity to work with visiting artists and researchers on arts projects that investigate the integration of digital technologies with traditional processes.
-The Working Method Contemporary gallery provides an exhibition space devoted to regular MFA exhibitions while also serving other departmental uses.
+Graduate students also have access to the department's photography labs, sculpture labs, computer labs, digital fabrication labs, printmaking labs, sound and video editing lab, and installation rooms.
+The Working Method Contemporary Gallery provides an exhibition space devoted to regular MFA exhibitions while also serving other departmental uses.
 This space offers monthly exhibition opportunities with excellent public exposure.

 Visiting Artist and Scholar Program

-The Department of Art recognizes the value of presenting diverse experiences to our students, and the visiting artist and scholar program is essential to this goal.
-An active visiting artist and scholar program brings in artists, designers and critics from all parts of the country who are experts in their field.
-They will usually give a public lecture, as well as student critiques, seminars and workshops.
-The University’s annual celebration of Opening Nights Performing Arts also brings prominent artists, critics, and historians to the campus.
+The Department of Art recognizes the value of presenting diverse experiences to our students; the visiting artist and scholar program is essential to this goal.
+An active visiting artist and scholar program brings in artists, designers, and critics from all parts of the country who are experts in their field.
+They will usually give a public lecture, as well as student critiques, seminars, and workshops.

 Museum of Fine Arts (MoFA)